Menu

 $exp = "/w3schools/i";

-In the example above, / is the delimiter, w3schools is the pattern that is being searched for, and i is a modifier that makes the search case-insensitive.
+Here, / is the delimiter, w3schools is the pattern to search for, and i is a modifier that makes the search case-insensitive.

 The delimiter can be any character that is not a letter, number, backslash or space.
 The most common delimiter is the forward slash (/), but when your pattern contains forward slashes it is convenient to choose other delimiters such as # or ~.